 BT: The monk nets, I use in the spring and the fall.
-That's all for them.
-I'm not going to make all new nets for the following year.
+That's it for them.
+I've got to make all new nets for the following year.

 NS: How much does it cost you to make a net on average?